Baishant01/Frontend-Beginners-Proj../README.md

-# JS
+# Frontend Beginners Projects

-A code repo for js
+-> This repo contains some beginners frontend projects contained inside a folder.